agenda/agenda/README.md

 ### save()

 Saves the `job.attrs` into the database.
-Returns a Promise resolving to a Job instance, or throws on error.
+Returns a Promise resolving to a Job instance, or rejecting on error.

 ```js
 try {